Surajvinaykumar/handwritten_digit_recognition/README.md

 MNIST dataset.

 # Application Notebook
-The APP.ipynb notebook contains additional examples and applications of the trained model.
+The APP.ipynb notebook contains  applications of the trained model.

 # Model Architecture
 The model used in this project is a Convolutional Neural Network (CNN) with the following layers: